Northern Italy: High Middle Ages and Renaissance

-In the 15th century Northern Italy became one of the centres of the Renaissance whose culture and works of art were highly regarded.
+In the 15th century, northern Italy became one of the centres of the Renaissance whose culture and works of art were highly regarded.
 The enterprising class of the communes extended its trade and banking activities well into northern Europe and "Lombards", the term that designated the merchants or bankers coming from northern Italy, were present in all of Europe.

-The Italian Wars between 1494 and 1559 ended the North Italian Renaissance and brought the region to be fought between France and the Spanish and Austrian House of Habsburg.
-After the decisive Battle of Pavia, most of the present-day Lombardy became under direct or indirect control of Spain.
+The Italian Wars between 1494 and 1559 ended the north Italian Renaissance and brought the region to be fought between France and the Spanish and Austrian House of Habsburg.
+After the decisive Battle of Pavia, most of present-day Lombardy became under the direct or indirect control of Spain.

-At the same time Ottoman control of the eastern Mediterranean and the discoveries of sea routes to Asia around Africa and of the Americas led to the decline of the Venetian Republic.
+At the same time Ottoman control of the eastern Mediterranean and the discoveries of sea routes to Asia around Africa and the Americas led to the decline of the Venetian Republic.
 While the Republic of Genoa managed to become the main banking base of the Spanish Empire.

-Pestilences, like that of 1628/1630, and the generally declining conditions of Italy's economy in the 17th and 18th centuries halted the further development of Northern Italy.
+Pestilences, like that of 1628/1630, and the generally declining conditions of Italy's economy in the 17th and 18th centuries halted the further development of northern Italy.
 The only polity that managed to thrive in this period was the Savoy's state which, thanks to military and diplomatic victories in 1720, managed to acquire the island of Sardinia, through which the then Dukes gained legitimacy as a proper Kingdom and increased Turin's importance as a European capital.